-In Acts Luke lists six progress reports for the Church growing in understanding and multiplying in numbers, and if I am correct, these reports represent the times in which he added to his original manuscript.
+In Acts Luke lists six progress reports for the Church growing in understanding and multiplying numerically, and if I am correct, these reports represent the times in which he added to his original manuscript.
 The first comes to us in Acts 6:7 where Luke tells us “the word of God increased” and “the number of disciples multiplied.”
 This seems to be where Luke ends his first entry for his thesis.
-No doubt notes were kept, thoughts organized, errors corrected as he compiled information for his next entry, but Acts 1:1 to Acts 6:7 represents Luke’s first offering, and it covers approximately 3 ½ years (spring of 31 CE to fall of 34 CE).
+No doubt notes were kept, thoughts organized, errors corrected as he compiled information for his next entry, but Acts 1:1 to Acts 6:7 represents Luke’s first offering, and it covers approximately 3 ½ years (spring of 31 AD to fall of 34 AD).

-This period covered approximately 4 years (fall of 34 CE to summer or fall of 38 CE).
-What I see Luke doing is presenting how the Church began in that it is the Temple built by Christ, not one held to one area of the land, but the Temple or Presence of God was wherever the people of God happened to be.
+This period covered approximately 4 years (fall of 34 AD to summer or fall of 38 AD).
+What I see Luke doing is presenting how the Church had begun, in that it is the Temple built by Christ, not a Temple fixed to one area of the land.
+Rather, it was the Temple or Presence of God, which was wherever the people of God happened to be.
 Stephen put this idea forth to the Sanhedrin, and they considered it blasphemy.
 They thought the same of Jesus, for he said “destroy this Temple and I will raise it up…” He spoke of the Temple of his body, and the Church became the Body of Christ—the Temple of God.
-Luke records how it all began, how it was received by believers or rejected by the Jewish authorities and the end result was – we grew in the word of God and multiplied in converts to the Kingdom of God (Acts 9:31).
+Luke records how it all began, how it was received by believers or rejected by the Jewish authorities.
+The end result was – we grew in the word of God and multiplied in converts to the Kingdom of God (Acts 9:31).
 Jesus is Lord!